MiguelElGallo/simple-fastapi-snow-azd/README.md

 SNOWFLAKE_DATABASE = SNOWFLAKE_SAMPLE_DATA/TPCH_SF1
 ```

-NOTE: Before moving this to production implement a Keyvault reference for your password/certificate
+NOTE: Before moving this to production implement a Keyvault reference for your password/certificate.
+It is recommended to use AZURE API management to expose functions as APIs.

 1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.